 - Chance to live in a highly-developed country

 - Re-enter South Korea without needing a re-admittance card or visa

 - In the UAE, there are three strategies you can take to receive a residence visa.
 The government has created a tiered strategy where, depending on how much money you put in, you get more and more benefits.

 As mentioned, there are many tiers of residency in the UAE.
 Depending on how much you spend, you receive a longer residence time period.
 For example:

-- • If you start a company in the UAE, you will get a pass for three years.
+- If you start a company in the UAE, you will get a pass for 2 years, and then renewed for another 2 years.
 Note that there is a corporate tax in the UAE for the first time in its history to be implemented in mid-2023.

 Depending on the size and kind of investment you’re willing to make, your residency options will vary.
 The permit options available include: